mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

 </div>

 :::caution
 Since tags are read-only and unchangeable over time, it is not possible to save changes starting from a tag.
-You can either:
-* create a new branch using the tag as reference
-* on configuration saving, create a new branch
+You can, on configuration saving, create a new branch with the changes made to the tag configuration.
 :::

 The tag modal will ask to provide information about version and the features involved, incorporating also markdown text.